zumikiti/in-60-seconds/README.md

 ```

 As noted earlier, slide delimiters are used to denote the starting point of
 each new slide in the deck.
-But they can also be used to activate a whole lot
+But they can also be used to activate a whole range
 of slide-specific features.
 In this example, we are using
 [color delimiter syntax](https://gitpitch.com/docs/rich-media-features/color-backgrounds/) to
 assigned a custom background color for our sample slide.
 This is just the